Information compiled from:

 February 1877 - July 1879

-Prior to serving as Pastor of Our Lady of Mount Carmel in Warren with Mantua as a station from February 1877-July 1879, Father Murphy was Pastor of Sacred Heart of Mary, Shelby and missions (July 1876-February 1877).
+Prior to serving as Pastor of Our Lady of Mount Carmel in Warren with Mantua as a station from February 1877 to July 1879, Father Murphy was Pastor of Sacred Heart of Mary, Shelby and missions (July 1876 to February 1877).
 Born August 29, 1851 and educated at St. Louis College, Louisville, St. Mary Seminary, Cleveland, he received his ordination July 5, 1876 by Bishop Richard Gilmour.
 It was said that Father Murphy served very faithfully during that time.
 The people had not much work and the farmer was not equipped as today, but made their living and nevertheless paid for their farms, and their homes, and kept their faith.
-After serving in Warren, he was Pastor of St. Augustine, Cleveland (July 1879-August 1888), Professor at St. Mary Seminary, Cleveland (September 1888-January 22, 1901), Pastor at St. Clement, Navarre (October 1, 1902-November, 1902).
+After serving in Warren, he was Pastor of St. Augustine, Cleveland (July 1879 to August 1888), Professor at St. Mary Seminary, Cleveland (September 1888 to January 22, 1901), Pastor at St. Clement, Navarre (October 1, 1902 to November, 1902).
 Due to ill health he then resided with his brother at Immaculate Conception, Cleveland.
 Rev. Michael J. Murphy died January 29, 1923.

 Rev. William J. Manning ~